 Creating the Ideal In-Law Space

 Many new homes already offer the private space you need to keep everyone happy.
+The perfect floor plan for your in-law suite depends on your goals.
 For example, the first-floor master bedroom suite in Gerber’s 2,045-square-foot Addison floor plan can become a comfortable in-law suite for your parents.
-Would your parents or in-laws like a bigger space?
+Do you need an even bigger private space?
 The 2,727-square-foot Jackson includes a separate in-law apartment with a full kitchen, living room, and private bedroom and bathroom.
 One of these Gerber Homes floor plans just may offer all the extra space your family needs.

 Some families opt to remodel an existing home or build an addition to accommodate their extended families.
 That option often includes a separate entryway that allows extended family to come and go at their leisure without disturbing other members of the family.